8 – 10 inches

 - Doxie Scot Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Doxie Scot
+- Temperament & Intelligence of the Doxie Scot